Cinereous vulture

-The cinereous vulture (Aegypius monachus) is a large raptor in the family Accipitridae and distributed through much of temperate Eurasia.
-It is also known as the black vulture, monk vulture and Eurasian black vulture.
-With a body length of 1.2 m, 3.1 m across the wings and a maximum weight of 14 kg, it is the largest Old World vulture and largest member of the Accipitridae family.
+The cinereous vulture (Aegypius monachus), also known as the black vulture, Eurasian black vulture, and monk vulture, is a very large raptor in the family Accipitridae distributed through much of temperate Eurasia.
+With a body length of 1.2 m, 3.1 m across the wings and a maximum weight of 14 kg, it is the largest Old World vulture and largest member of the family Accipitridae.

-The Aegypius monachus is one of the largest birds of prey and it plays a huge role in its various ecosystems by eating carcasses, and which in turn reduces the spread of diseases (Chung et al., 2015).
-The vultures are constantly exposed to many pathogens because of their eating habits (Chung et al., 2015).
-A study on the gastric and immune defense systems done in 2015, sequenced the entire genome of the cinereous genome (Chung et al., 2015).
-Comparing the vulture and the bald eagle, will allow the study to find positively selected genetic variations associated with respiration and the ability of the vulture's immune defense responses and gastric acid secretion to digest carcasses (Chung et al., 2015).
+Aegypius monachus is one of the largest birds of prey and it plays an important role in its various ecosystems by eating carcasses, which in turn reduces the spread of diseases.
+The vultures are constantly exposed to many pathogens because of their eating carrion.
+A study of the gastric and immune defense systems conducted in 2015 sequenced the bird's entire genome.
+The study compared cinereous vultures to bald eagles, finding positively selected genetic variations associated with respiration and the ability of the vulture's immune defense responses and gastric acid secretion to digest carcasses.

 Taxonomy

 The genus name Aegypius is a Greek word (αἰγυπιός) for 'vulture', or a bird not unlike one; Aelian describes the aegypius as "halfway between a vulture (gyps) and an eagle".
 Some authorities think this a good description of a lammergeier; others do not.
 Aegypius is the eponym of the species, whatever it was in ancient Greek.
-The English name 'black vulture' refers to the plumage colour, while 'monk vulture', a direct translation of its German name Mönchsgeier, refers to the bald head and ruff of neck feathers like a monk's cowl.
-'Cinereous vulture' (Latin cineraceus, ash-coloured; pale, whitish grey), was a deliberate attempt to rename it with a new name distinct from the American black vulture.
+The English name 'black vulture' refers to the plumage colour, while the specific name monachus (monk) and 'monk vulture', a direct translation of its German name Mönchsgeier, refers to the bald head and ruff of neck feathers like a monk's cowl.
+The name 'cinereous vulture' (Latin cineraceus, ash-coloured; pale, whitish grey), was a deliberate attempt to rename it in order to distinguish it from the American black vulture, but has also been used historically by Francis Willughby for the pale grey juvenile of the largely white Egyptian vulture.

+It is most closely related to the lappet-faced vulture, with this pair then to the white-headed vulture and the red-headed vulture; all three have sometimes been included with it in a broader interpretation of the genus Aegypius.

 This bird is an Old World vulture, and as such is only distantly related to the New World vultures, which are in a separate family, Cathartidae, of the same order.
-It is, therefore, not closely related to the much smaller American black vulture (Coragyps atratus) despite the similar name and coloration.
+It is therefore not closely related to the much smaller American black vulture (Coragyps atratus) despite the similar name and colour.